hakimBarbaria/Gestion-Budgets/README.md

-# GestionBudge
+# GestionBudget
-This is an Application for a Budget Manager for students using spring boot framework, created by HakimBarbaria TrabelsiAhmed GhanmiRaed and RiabiHalim in "projet d'integration"
+This is an Application for a Budget Manager for students using spring boot framework, created by "Hakim Barbaria" "Trabelsi Ahmed" "Ghanmi Raed" and "Riabi Halim" in "projet d'integration" for "2022-2023" iset Bizerte